|Epidemiology and Identifcation of Actin Gene of Trichomonas vaginalis Genotypes in Women of Southeast of Iran Using PCR-RFLP|

 |Fateme Shahraki1, Bahman Fouladi2, Alireza Salimi-Khorashad3, Nahid Sepehri-Rad3, Mansour Dabirzadeh 1|

-2Department of Parasitology and Mycology, Faculty of Medical Science, Zabol university of Medical Sciences, Zabol, Iran
+2Department of Parasitology and Mycology, Faculty of Medical Sciences, Zabol University of Medical Sciences, Zabol, Iran

 3Infectious Diseases and Tropical Medicine Research Center, Zahedan University of Medical Sciences, Zahedan, Iran

-Keywords : Epidemiology, Trichomonas vaginalis, Actin gene, Zahedan, Zabol
+Keywords : Trichomonas vaginalis, Actin gene, Zahedan, Zabol, Epidemiology

-Materials and Methods: 500 women patients who were referred to hospitals of Imam Khomeini hospitals in Zabol and Ali Ibn Abi Talib (AS) in Zahedan, Twenty-five positive clinical samples from vaginal discharge and urine were isolated by culture during 1959-1969.
-First DNA extraction was performed and then all samples were subjected to PCR using the nested-PCR method.
-Six different genotypes of actin gene have been identified by PCR-RFLP in Trichomonas vaginalis in Zahedan and Zabol.
-All of the PCR products were subjected to HindII and RsaI and MesI enzymes.
+Materials and Methods: Out of 500 patient women referred to the hospitals of Imam Khomeini in Zabol and Ali Ibn Abi Talib (AS) in Zahedan, 25 positive clinical samples were isolated from vaginal discharge and urine by culture method during June 2015 and May 2016.
+First, DNA was extracted and then all samples were subjected to nested PCR.
+Six different genotypes of actin gene were identified by PCR-RFLP in Trichomonas vaginalis in Zahedan and Zabol.
+All PCR products were digested with HindII, RsaI, and MesI restriction enzymes.
 All participants completed a questionnaire recommended by gynecologists and midwifery experts.

-Results: As a result, genotypes, including H, G, E, I, N were obtained in this study.
-The dominant genotype of Trichomonas vaginalis in Zahedan and Zabol is genotype E. There was a significant difference between the type of clinical symptoms and the level of infection (p=0.0001).
+Results: As a result, the genotypes of H, G, E, I, and N were identified in this study, from which the genotype E was the dominant genotype of T. vaginalis in Zahedan and Zabol.
+There was also a significant association between the type of clinical symptoms and the level of infection (P=0.0001).

-Conclusion: Control of disease as a health problem must be conducted based epidemiological and genetic method.
-Control of the disease is related to education and drug resistance or sensitivity related to genetic variation and epidemiological factors.
+Conclusions: To sum up, disease as a health problem must be controlled through epidemiologic and genetic methods.
+Moreover, controlling the disease is closely associated with education and drug resistance or sensitivity related to genetic variation and epidemiologic factors.

 Cite By, Google Scholar